Fraaanz/Muggle-Theme-GravCMS/README.md

 | 📖 Description |  🖥 Preview |
 |:----|:---|
 | The **Muggle Theme** is developed for [Grav CMS](http://github.com/getgrav/grav).
 It includes easily accessible podigee podcast features, such as subscription buttons and a podcast player. **Here you can see this Grav theme in action 👉 [https://meetingmuggles.de](https://meetingmuggles.de)**| ![Screenshot](https://github.com/Fraaanz/Muggle-Theme-GravCMS/raw/master/screenshot.jpg) |

+## 🍭Features

+Easy set up, if you are using Podigee as your podcast host.
+Just enter your Podigee URL (👉theme settings), add a new Podcast (👉podcast-detail template) and the connection is established automatically.
+You also can add individual subscribe buttons.

+**4 page templates**
+podcast-home
+podcast-default
+podcast-overview
+podcast-detail

 ## 🍱 Grav Plugins